Stay overnight in Vancouver's only Fort

 oTENTik, exclusive to Parks Canada, is a cross between an A-frame cabin and a prospector tent mounted on a raised wooden floor.
 This water resistant accommodation is built to withstand diverse weather conditions and no set-up is required by campers.
 Each of the five units inside Fort Langley’s historic walls represents the heritage of Fort Langley’s diverse workers:

-- oTENTik 1 – The First Nations tent (wheelchair accessible)
+- oTENTik 1 – hǝn Ɂǝ́mǝt – First Nations

-- oTENTik 2 – The Aloha – Did you know Hawaiian workers live
+- oTENTik 2 – The Aloha – Hawaiian (wheelchair accessible)

 - oTENTik 5 – Stromness – Scottish boat builder’s tent

-- There are five oTENTiks available, each can accommodate up to 6 people, with four single lower bunks, arranged in pairs, and one upper bunk (double size).
+- There are five oTENTiks available; each can accommodate up to six people, with four single lower bunks, arranged in pairs, and one upper bunk (double size).

-Fees: $120/night, per oTENTik (taxes and one bundle of firewood included).
-Site admission fees also apply (you may also opt to purchase an annual pass instead).
-A non-refundable reservation fee will also apply.
+Fees: $120/night, per oTENTik.
+Site admission fees also apply (you can opt to purchase an annual pass instead).
+A non-refundable reservation fee also applies.

 © Parks Canada